What to Do in Colmar, France Beyond Chrismas Markets

 Stop by St. Martin’s Church.
 It’s a Roman Catholic church that has a colorful tiled roof and 13th-century stained glass dating back to the 13th century.
 The interior of the church has carvings in the dome and intricate altar decorations.
 You can either take in the amazing building from the outside or head inside to visit or go to a service on Sundays.

 Another fun sight to see is a Manneken-Pis de Colmar.
-If you’ve been to Brussels you already know that there’s a famous statue there of a peeing boy… Let me tell you, the Colmar’s one doesn’t pee!
+If you’ve been to Brussels you already know that there’s a famous statue there of a peeing boy… but the Colmar one doesn’t pee!

 La Petit Venice & the Fisherman’s Quai